-Spatial reasoning tests examine orientation skills in two dimensional and three dimensional spaces.
+Spatial reasoning tests, also known as spatial awareness tests, examine orientation skills in two dimensional and three dimensional spaces.
 Popular spatial reasoning tests include:

 - Organizing two dimensional shapes.

 - Spatial reasoning cubes.

 In some cases the questions present shape sequences that are ordered by a predetermined logic.
 The examinee is then being asked to choose the following shape in the sequence or draw conclusions about the shape's expected configuration and conformation after it has gone through a spatial change.

 Want to test yourself?Have a glimpse into our online practice inventory with this free spatial reasoning test.